 Worms in cat poop are disturbing but treatable.
 The most common visible types: roundworms appear as long, white, spaghetti-like strands (2-4 inches); tapeworm segments look like small white rice grains or sesame seeds, often seen stuck to fur around the tail; hookworms are tiny and rarely visible to the naked eye.
 Worms in cat poop that look like rice are almost always tapeworm segments — cats get tapeworms from ingesting fleas during grooming.
 White worms in cat poop are typically roundworms, which can be transmitted to kittens through their mother's milk.
 Worms in cat poop are contagious to other pets and some can infect humans.
 See your vet for proper deworming — different worm types require different medications.

 White or very pale, clay-colored cat poop is uncommon but significant — it typically indicates a problem with the liver, gallbladder, or pancreas.
-Bile produced by the liver gives stool its normal brown color; when bile can't reach the intestines (due to a blocked bile duct, liver disease, or gallbladder issues), stool turns pale gray or white.
+Bile produced by the liver gives stool its normal brown color; when bile can't reach the intestines (due to a blocked bile duct, liver concerns, or gallbladder issues), stool turns pale gray or white.
 White specks or spots in otherwise normal-colored cat poop are different — these are usually tapeworm segments (look like rice grains) or undigested food.
 White mold on cat poop that's been sitting in the litter box for a while is normal decomposition and not a health concern.
 But fresh white or gray stool from your cat should prompt an urgent vet visit to check liver and pancreatic function.

 Upload a photo of your cat's stool now.
 Get an AI-powered analysis of color, consistency, and potential health issues in seconds.